henricson/psd2ynab/readme.md

 **⚠️ Nordigen has a freemium model, and might sell anonymized or pseudonymized data to third parties, possibly including your transaction details! ⚠️**

+This project is looking for options to replace Nordigen with a more privacy-friendly alternative.
+However, a direct PSD2 integration towards banks seems tedious, as it requires a lot of compliance related work and fees to authorities.
+Input is valued!

 ## Why does this exist